mitin001/blog/2025/12/21/icnirplfgdl.md

 <img width="864" height="589" alt="17666478944758512370346222561738" src="https://github.com/user-attachments/assets/2a948fdf-afcf-4bb7-bb74-d7d8d62c7ee1" />

 The threshold exposure for PNS is higher still because electric fields need to be of a considerably higher strength to cause harmful effects (e.g., annoyance or pain) in the PNS.
 The human body has an even higher tolerance of electric fields with frequencies above 3 kHz (but below infrared).
+The threshold exposure values to higher radio frequencies are expressed not in electric field strengths but in specific absorption rates (power densities expressed in W/kg).
+Those values are set so the radiation doesn't perceptibly raise the body temperature (or the temperature of the body part being exposed to it).
+Different frequencies have different rates of absorption, so the threshold values don't always vary linearly with the frequencies.

 ## Does 50 Hz radiation from power lines have thermal effects on your body?